Hiking in Madeira Without a Car: The Ultimate Guide

 Beginning near Santana, on the northeast side of the island, Levada do Caldeirão Verde (PR9) is a slightly more challenging waterfall trail.

 It also heads through several mossy tunnels, which help to cut down the amount of elevation.
-Nevertheless, with 1,333 metres of incline, the hike is still quite challenging and takes most people 4-5 hours without breaks.
+Nevertheless, with 1,333 metres of incline, the hike is still very challenging.

 You can easily do the PR9 hike without a car by booking a PR9 hike transfer to the beginning of the trail (at Queinmadas) and downloading the Levada do Caldeirão Verde map on AllTrails.